Writing Belonging at the Millennium (Book)

 Writing Belonging at the Millennium brings together two pressing and interrelated matters: the global environmental impacts of post-industrial economies and the politics of place in settler-colonial societies.

-Emily Potter is a Senior Lecturer in the School of Communication and Creative Arts at Deakin University in Australia.
+Emily Potter is an associate professor in writing and literature in the School of Communication and Creative Arts, Deakin University.

-Chapter 5 Desiccated and infective: writing in Thea Astley’s Drylands
+Chapter Five: Desiccated and Infective: Writing in Thea Astley’s Drylands

-Chapter 6 The past is all around: Chloe Hooper’s A Child’s Book of True Crime
+Chapter Six: The Past is All Around: Chloe Hooper’s A Child’s Book of True Crime

 Chapter Seven: Toxic Imaginaries: Undoing Origins and Endings

 'To read Potter’s book is—if you have not already—to begin re-cognising an understanding of the way literary texts by non-Indigenous writers absorb, respond to, repeat and/or critically illuminate social discourses that co-construct historical moments. [...]
 The challenge is: how, during a time of intensifying ecological disaster, are we to avoid reactivating narratives that re-install and re-naturalise non-Indigenous presence while reaffirming Indigenous dispossession?
 Writing Belonging at the Millennium will not answer this question for you.
 But it will provide you with a map of some of what’s been done, and to what effect.
 I urge you to read this book.
 It’s clear.
 It’s urgent.
 Potter’s work is forensic and generous.
 There are no arrogant or generalist pronouncements here, no striding across the colonial stage.'